odoo/documentation/sales/quotation/setup/first_quote.rst

 -----------------------------------

-In order to be able to issue your first quotation, you'll need to install the **Sales Management** module from the app module in the Odoo backend.
+In order to be able to issue your first quotation, you'll need to install the **Sales Management** module from the app module in the Twenty20 backend.

 .. image:: media/first_quote01.png